KimStebel/sprouch/README.md

 Sprouch
 =======

-Sprouch is an asynchronous library for couchdb based on spray.
+Sprouch is an asynchronous Scala library for CouchDB/BigCouch based on Spray.

 Features
 --------